Qatar Investment Authority: Sunday Telegraphs campaign

-Barclays capital raising scandal
+Barclays

-In 2008 during the global crisis Barclays raised about £11.8 billion, one of the investors among others was QIA.
+In 2008 during the 2008 financial crisis Barclays raised about £11.8 billion, one of the investors among others was QIA.
+Barclays reportedly received €7.5 billion ($8.2 billion) cash injection from QIA's subsidiary but did not inform its shareholders.
+Barclays was charged with failing to act with integrity and breaching disclosure rules for UK listed companies.
 Barclays then made secret advisory deals with companies linked to QIA, agreeing to pay about £322 million in fees.
 These undisclosed deals were part of the incentive for Qatar to invest.
-In August 2012, the UK’s Serious Fraud Office (SFO) started a criminal investigation regarding if Barclays had properly informed investors about these payments.
+In 2011 both the Serious Fraud Office and the Financial Conduct Authority (FCA) investigated Barclays' €2.4 billion ($2.7 billion) secret transaction with a Politically Exposed Person (PEP) from Qatar whose identity remains protected by the financial giant and FCA.
+A In that case, Barclays failed to conduct "due skill, care, and diligence" at the base of Britain's anti-money laundering rules.
+As a result, the UK financial watchdog meted out a record €92 million ($104 million) penalty against the financial giant.
+In August 2012, the UK's Serious Fraud Office (SFO) started a criminal investigation regarding if Barclays had properly informed investors about these payments.
 This criminal investigation led to charges against the bank and some top executives, including former CEO John Varley, for conspiracy and giving unlawful financial help.
 By 2020, all the people involved were cleared, and the charges against the bank were dropped.
-But at the same time, there were also civil law suits against the bank, most notable was the on from Amanda Staveley’s PCP Capital, claiming Barclays lied about differences in the deal’s terms.
+But at the same time, there were also civil lawsuits against the bank, most notable was the on from Amanda Staveley’s PCP Capital, claiming Barclays lied about differences in the deal’s terms.
 In early 2021, a court said Barclays had committed “serious deceit,” but the claimant still lost the case.

 In October 2022, the Financial Conduct Authority (FCA) announced that it will fine Barclays £50 million for breaking listing rules by not disclosing key information.
 Barclays appealed, and the fine was later reduced to £40 million.
-The bank didn’t admit to the accusations but dropped its appeal to end the 16 year dispute and move forward.
+The bank didn't admit to the accusations but dropped its appeal to end the 16 year dispute and move forward.